xTrayambak/librng/README.md

 $ nimble install librng
 ```

+# Examples
+All examples are in `examples/`.
+They should give you an idea of how to use the library.

 # Contributing
+Make sure to write unit tests if you're adding a new algorithm.
+This allows us to integrate it easily into the GitHub Actions tests.
 Please run the `nimble format` task to run `nph` before submitting your contributions.
 Thanks :)

-# Examples
-All examples are in `examples/`